Susquehanna Valley Mall: Downturn 2015 - 2018

 Gap closed in January 2015 and Christopher & Banks moved to the Monroe Marketplace.
 J. C. Penney closed in April 2015.
 RadioShack and Deb Shops also closed in 2015.
 The Hallmark shop began closing sales in late June 2016.
 Aeropostale began closing sales in September 2016.
 In December 2016, the Courtyard Theatre and Limitless Mobile both closed.
 Additional stores that closed in late 2016 include Sprint and Things Remembered.
 Boscov's Furniture Outlet opened in March 2017, occupying the former Gap.
 Sears closed in March 2017.
 Justice closed in April, while Cricket Wireless opened in June 2017.
 All In Adventures and Stadium Studio opened in 2017, while Crazy 8, Subway, and TCBY closed.

 The Bon-Ton closed in late April 2018, leaving Boscov's as the mall's only remaining anchor.
-Higher Hope Church uses the former J. C. Penney for their meetings.
-Family Practice Center will take over the former Sears space, and remodel it into a clinic with a 50-year lease.
+Higher Hope Church used the former J. C. Penney for their meetings.
+Family Practice Center took over the former Sears space, and remodeled it into a clinic with a 50-year lease.
 The former Sears building was sold to D&C Realty, with the mall retaining ownership of the land underneath, for $1.5 million.
-Re-purposing of the former Sears to Family Practice Center will take several years and began in Fall 2018, with no planned exterior changes to the building.
+Re-purposing of the former Sears to Family Practice Center took several years and began in Fall 2018, with no planned exterior changes to the building.

-Sheriff's Sale and New Owner 2019 - present
+Sheriff's Sale and New Owner 2019 - 2024

 Susquehanna Valley Mall went to sheriff's sale on August 9, 2019.
 Its owners, Susquehanna Valley Mall Associates, owed $33.4 million to the U.S. Bank National Association.
 The mall was purchased by the U.S. Bank National Association for $5.25 million.
 Parts of the Family Practice Center opened in February 2020.
 Geisinger Health System leased space from Family Practice Center for an urgent care clinic in May 2020.
 Geisinger's Convenient Care Plus Clinic opened in March 2021.
+Flea Flickers in 2023 leased the former Bon-Ton space for storage.
+Evangelical Community Hospital opened a practice in August 2023.

+Sale to Kohan 2025 - present

+Susquehanna Valley Mall was sold in October 2025 for $9,175,000 to the Kohan Retail Investment Group, doing business under the name Susquehanna Mall Realty Holdings.